Updated 2018 05 17

 One may argue that if that is so, then such injustices should equally befall men and women.
 However, the way this starts is that men and fathers are the weakest link in marriages and are therefore the easiest to be removed (and punished for wanting to be fathers in families).
 The idea is to prevent the formation of marriages by scaring men (and women) away from forming marriages.
 As that objective was promoted for two-hundred years and more by feminists (male and female – there are more of the former than of the latter), it stands to reason that first wives will not lose as much through the culture of divorce as their husbands do.
 However, one of the biggest motivators for the creation of the devastation and privation caused by the divorce industry is no longer so much the goal of the complete and total destruction of the institution of the family as it now is – plain and simple – profit.
 (See Stephen Baskerville’s articles on the nature and consequences of the war against fathers and families.)

 The only ones who consistently win through divorce are the lawyers and the adjuncts of the divorce industry.
 Let there be no mistake, judges are lawyers, too, and they win because the divorce industry has grown into a major sector of the legal industry.
-Therefore they have become and continue to become increasingly more powerful and richer.
+Therefore, judges have become and continue to become increasingly more powerful and richer.
 Be clear on this as well, the financial burdens placed upon you by what you call “court fees” are actually minimal.
 The majority of your court costs that you had to pay as time went by were in fact fees that had to be paid by you not to the courts but to the lawyers you hired.
 Furthermore, it happens very often that divorcing or divorced husbands are being ordered by the courts to pay their ex-wives’ court costs and lawyer fees as well.

 Yes, women who are being financially rewarded for having become divorced cannot and will not in any way be held accountable for how they spend their alimony payments in the disguise of “child support”.